 L.A. vote shows Clinton constituency collapsing

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 15, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 15, 1993

 Taxes up.
 Violence up.
 Out-of-control school bureaucracies.
 Excuses by people in high places for uncivilized behavior.
 Intrusive government.
 Plummeting property values.

 What does it all add up to?
 The takeover of America’s largest city, Los Angeles, by Richard Riordan, a white, conservative Republican male — the antithesis of political correctness in the world’s most multicultural city.
 Mayor-elect Riordan defeated liberal councilman Michael Woo, an attractive, articulate ethnic leader who was endorsed by President Bill Clinton.

 Only Washington political analysts could wonder out loud if there is a message here for Bill Clinton and the nation — as they did on the weekly news programs last weekend.
 Never mind that traditional Democrat constituencies — Latinos, Jews, union members and a majority of those making between $20,000 and $40,000 per year — supported Riordan by numbers twice as large as the benchmarks from last November’s presidential contest when Bill Clinton won 60% of the vote in this city.
 To most normal people, the message is clear.
 It goes something like this:

 First, people want security.
 They want to be safe in their homes.
 They want to be free to walk and drive on the streets any time of the day or night without fear of mugging or a drive-by shooting or a car-jacking.

 They want what the Constitution promises: domestic tranquility.
 They want violence against people and property punished.
 They want the system — especially cops and judges — to be tough on lawbreakers.
 Candidate Riordan promised domestic tranquility and he won.